Action Planning & ROI:

 - Set expectations at the beginning!
 If you introduce it as best practice before you start work on a project you rarely meet resistance to the concept.

-- Ask a senior stakeholder to sponsor the action planning process and obtain agreement of who will take ownership of actions within individual areas or departments.
+- Ask a senior stakeholder to sponsor the action planning process.
+Obtain agreement of who will take ownership of actions within individual areas or departments.

 - Consider how the research and the action planning may relate to key strategic or operational initiatives.
 Discuss any potential conflicts or implications with the senior stakeholders before proceeding with the research project.
 This will ensure that the research and action planning either feeds into the initiatives or avoids overlapping.